rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

   match 'user_sessions/destroy' => "user_sessions#destroy", via: :delete, as: :destroy_user_sessions
 end
 ```

-Let's create a header partial that can be included in all our view files:
+Let's create a header partial that can be included in all our view files and that has links to Log Out and Sign Up:
 ```ruby
 <% if current_user %>
   Hello <%= current_user.email %>!